-Mobile applications improve a medical professionals' productivity.
+Mobile applications improve medical professionals' productivity.
 One can use an app for communicating with the client, sharing health records with colleagues, and even calculate medication doses.
 The main issue of all medical software is that it contains health sensitive data that could be stolen by hackers.
 Even if you make your app HIPAA compliant, you need to consider additional security measures such as mobile device management.

 Unless you want your clinic name to appear on the "Wall of Shame" of the U.S. Department of Health and Human Services, due to data breaches, you need to be aware of the main mobile device management services to integrate into your app.